 In keeping with best practices, multiple instruments are used to measure student learning outcomes.
 As a result of this practice, our instruments (e.g., rubrics, standardized test questions, or survey questions) may map to multiple outcomes.
 The Outcomes Map outlines each of our Pack Proficiencies (General Education Competencies) outcomes are measured.

 General Education Competency Champions

 The Office of Assessment and Accreditation and DASA Assessment have identified a faculty champion for each of the Pack Proficiencies (General Education Competencies).
 The role of General Education Competency Champions is to engage with faculty across disciplines and encourage improvement in student learning through teaching and use of assessment data.
 Faculty then use these data to make decisions about courses and curricula related to the competency.
-Champions work closely with the Office of Assessment to collect evidence of how faculty across campus are specifically using data to improve student learning.
+Champions work closely with assessment staff to collect evidence of how faculty across campus are specifically using data to improve student learning.
 Faculty were selected as champions based on their content area expertise and their interest in assessment and faculty development.
 Learn more about the current champions.

 NC State Pack Proficiencies (General Education Competencies)